upeksha123-hub/OrangeHRM-Automation-Project/README.md

 Managed browser setup and teardown using TestNG annotations to maintain a clean test environment.

-Used explicit waits and Thread.sleep where necessary to stabilize the tests.
+Used  Thread.sleep where necessary to stabilize the tests.